 The Neptune Society is exclusive to Camp Shenandoah.
 The Virginia Headwaters Council Aquatics Committee is pleased to present this coveted council specific award, available to youth and adults; recognizing those who have demonstrated excellence in aquatics skills and safety.
 The Neptune Society distinguishes those who have achieved extensive experience in the BSA Aquatics Program and demonstrated their devotions to the betterment of skills and safety in and on the water.
 Those who have completed the requirements for this award will receive a certificate of accomplishment and the prized Neptune Society belt buckle presented by the Aquatics Committee (or possibly Neptune himself!).
-Requirements and our award applications can be found online and in the Admin building.
+Requirements can be found here.